LavieGamer/hello-world/README.md

 # hello-world
-Hello this will be for ideas
+Hello this will be for the final project